KnowageLabs/Knowage-Documentation/functionalities-guide/news-management/index.rst

     News notification.

-The news icon is always available under the Knowage menu panel, while the red icon stay still the user has some unread news.
+The news icon is always available under the Knowage menu panel, while the red icon stays still the user has some unread news.
+Clicking on the icon, the list of recent unread news appears.

 .. figure:: media/image05.png

     News notification pop up.

-The user can click on the news item itself from the list, to read all its information and mark it as already readed
+The user can access news information, simply selecting the news item itself from the list.
+Finally the user can mark it as read.